slwulf/Ajar/README.md

 ### Usage

 Ajay is designed for sending multiple different requests to the same endpoint.
 The main function is called with an API URL as its sole argument.
 This returns the methods `.get()`, `.post()`, `.put()`, and `.del()`, all of which can accept a params argument.
-Those methods in turn expose a `.send()` method, which expects a callback function to be executed on successful completion of the request.
+Those methods in turn expose a `.send()` method, which accepts a callback function to be executed on successful completion of the request.

 ```javascript
 var posts = Ajay('/posts');